-This article will describe how Firefox handles downloads for different types of files and how you can change that behavior.
+This article describes how Firefox handles downloaded files for different types of content, such as saving a file or opening an application installed on your computer, and how you can change that behavior.

-- For help with download problems, see What to do if you can't download or save files.
+- For help with problems downloading files, see What to do if you can't download or save files.

 - For help with embedded media on web pages, see Fix common audio and video issues.

 - For help changing the e-mail program Firefox uses, see Change the program used to open email links.

 Table of Contents

 - 1 File types and download actions

 - 4 Resetting download actions for all content types